neondatabase/website/content/docs/reference/cli-branches.md

 #### Examples

-- List branches with the default Neon CLI output format, which is `table`.
-The information provided with the `table` output format is limited compared to other formats, such as `json`.
+- List branches with the default `table` output format.
+The information provided with this output format is limited compared to other formats, such as `json`.

     ```bash
     neonctl branches list --project-id solitary-leaf-288182